 Pour the chocolate filling into the baked crust, and smooth the top with a spoon until it is even.
 Refrigerate for at least 2 hours, or until firm.

-*Slightly less than one (13.5-ounce) can full-fat coconut milk.
-(Low-fat milk will not work as well in this recipe.)
-Be sure that the coconut milk is evenly whisked, too, before measuring it out.
+Coconut milk: Slightly less than one (13.5-ounce) can full-fat coconut milk.
+Be sure that the coconut milk is evenly whisked before measuring it out.
+(Or if you prefer not to use coconut milk, you could substitute heavy cream instead.)